duckietown/docs-brown/book/doc-sky/40-sensors-project/50-camera-velocity.md

   1. Create a ROS publisher to publish the velocity values

 The perspicacious roboticist may have noticed that magnitude of the velocity in global coordinates is dependent on the height of the drone.
 Add a subscriber to the topic /pidrone/state to your AnalyzeFlow class and save the z position value to a class variable in the callback.
 Use this variable to scale the velocity measurements by the height of the drone (the distance the camera is from what it is perceiving).

   2. Create a ROS subscriber to obtain the altitude (z-position) of the drone for scaling the motion vectors

 The second method is `analyze`, which is called every time that the camera gets an image, and is used to analyze the flow vectors to estimate the x and y velocities of your drone
-  1. Estimate the velocities, using the TODOs as a guide
+  1. Estimate the velocities, using the `TODO`'s as a guide
   2. Publish the velocities

 ## Check your Measurements